Skip to the main content.

 Conclusion: Keep It Simple, Keep It Joyful

 Easter’s message, that love defeated death through Jesus's sacrifice on the cross, is the greatest hope we can share.
-By blending Yippee’s shows with hands-on activities, you’re not just telling a story; you’re building a foundation of faith that grows with your child.
+By blending gentle teaching with hands-on activities, you’re not just telling a story; you’re building a foundation of faith that grows with your child.

 Ready to explore more?
 Stream our Happy Easter collection and let the joy of resurrection fill your home this season.